 A payment gateway is a technology that collects and transfers payment data from the customer to the acquirer.
 In your case, from your customers to you.
 A payment gateway is a service that assesses and handles consumer payments.

-A key requirement for a payment gateway is to be compliant with the Payment Card Industry Data Security Standard guidelines.
-This is a collection of guidelines that ensures that all businesses accept, process, store, or transfer credit card data in the most secure manner possible.
+An essential requirement for a payment gateway is to comply with the Payment Card Industry Data Security Standard guidelines.
+This collection of policies ensures that all businesses accept, process, store, or transfer credit card data in the most secure manner possible.

 Furthermore, there are two main types of payment gateways currently available: